csirmaz-lit/Primus-Vittason/book.md

 “This is true in both space and time in the strong form, as really anything only exists when my brain exists.
 In the weak form, it is only true in space, as there we could imagine a universe before or after the existence of a suitable brain, when clearly I cannot exist, either.
 In both forms, if I exist, only one suitable brain exists.

 “And since there is only one brain in the universe, it is no longer a problem that we cannot formulate an objective statement,  that is, find some physical aspect, that would be true of my body / brain, but not others.
-Conversely, we have argued that if there are multiple brains, **if Solipsism is rejected, any statement about the I is true of any other Agent or brain.
-It is never possible to grasp the special status of the I objectively — it is not an objective property of the universe.**
+Conversely, we have argued that if there are multiple brains, that is, **if Solipsism is rejected, any statement about the I is true of any other Agent or brain.
+It is never possible to grasp the special status of the I objectively — it is not an objective property of the universe.
+That is:**

 **“Rejecting Solipsism is asserting that there is no objective I.”**